ComputationalRegulatoryGenomicsICL/cageflow/README.md

 1. **[done]** `cutadapt` module for G trimming.

 2. **[done]** `STAR` module for spliced alignment (instead of `HISAT2`):
-   - Include filtering of alignments into the `STAR` command (check out if and how it allows to filter alignments before reporting them).
+   - Include filtering of alignments into the `STAR` command.
-   - Include the generation of bedgraphs (and, optionally, of bigWigs) into the `STAR` command, so that we have bedgraph input for `CAGEr` to speed it up and raw count tracks to look at in the genome browser.
+   - Include the generation of wigs into the `STAR` command to use as CAGEr input: to be able to use the spliced alignment, to speed up input reading and to have raw count tracks to look at in the genome browser.

 3. **[done]** Make `STAR` the default aligner; allow running `bowtie2` instead of `STAR` with a `--bowtie2` option.